NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.7 - 🇨🇦 Canada/IEC Canada FAQ.md

 >[!INFO]- How long does immigration at the airport take?
 >
->Check you have everything you need before you arrive in Canada.
+>>Check you have everything you need before you arrive in Canada.
 Immigration Canada has a handy guide [here](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/iec/prepare-arrival.html).
+>>
+>>**Note:** You must prepay for your health insurance.
+You will only be granted a visa for the time frame you can prove you have paid for even if your documents show that you are covered for longer.
 >
 > ### Summary of comments per airport:
 >
 > 1. **Toronto:** Hour and half queuing and then 10 mins at the desk.
 > 2. **Calgary:** No mention of major delays, just flew to the airport and activated visa.
 > 3. **Vancouver:**
+> 4. **Montréal:** Immigration queues were long.
+Took about 2 hours to get through and several people missed connecting flights.
 >
 > ### What people said:
 >
 > - For us the wait in the line at Toronto was an hour and a half.
 Once we were at the window it was 10 mins and we got our work permits
 > - ...arrived in Canada on Monday, went from London - Calgary - Kamloops.
 Activated my work visa at Calgary.
+> - Yeah immigration is a nightmare especially if you fly into Montreal .
+I was in there for 2 hours waiting and it was pure luck my connecting flight to Toronto was delayed.

 ## Flights